14 Reasons to Choose React Native for App Development

 Caveat: Although most of the time, there will be no need to learn native programming languages in detail, there might be times wherein you might have to work with some native development.
 This happens especially when you’re integrating native SDKs for Android/iOS but no React Native SDK is available or when certain specific native features aren’t available with React Native.

-Reason 2: Develop Apps Faster (Move Fast and Build break Things?)
+Reason 2: Develop Apps Faster (Move Fast and Build Break Things?)

 React Native has been around for more than half a decade now, with a large online support community that is growing by the day.
 What does this mean to the average developer?
 There are tonnes of relevant components out there ready for use, which means you don’t have to build everything from scratch.